 No more shall we press the return key multiple times to get to a new page.
 If you do this, you’ll find yourself having to go back and forth adding and deleting paragraphs every time you make a change to the text.
 Instead, just insert a page break.
 This will take you onto the next page, right where you want to be.
 You’ll be surprised how many times you’ll use this when you know it’s there!

 Authors who typeset their own work often don’t justify their text.
 This is where you make sure each line meets both margins, so that it looks like a perfect rectangle on the page.
-This just makes things a bit neater and is a key part in giving your manuscript that extra finesse that will make it look as beautiful as it reads.
+This just makes things a bit neater and is a key part in giving your manuscript that extra finesse that will make it look as beautiful after printing as it reads.

-4. Prelims And Title Pages
+4. Prelims and Title Pages

-Title pages are where you get to be creative.
+Title pages are where you get to be creative as your own typesetter.
 They are the first few pages that the reader sees when they open your book.
 This might include a page that states title and author name, a copyright page (if you’re self-publishing) and then maybe a half-title page which also lists the publisher.
 Many publishers use the title pages to bring some of the aspects of the cover into the book itself – perhaps by using the same font as the title on the cover or similar black and white illustrations or shapes.
 There are some really great examples of title pages around – just look at the books on your shelf for inspiration!

 As standard, a first paragraph after a new chapter or heading shouldn’t be indented, but every new paragraph afterwards should be.
 Although using the ‘tab’ key to indent your text on your A4 manuscript is fine, this space suddenly looks huge once you size the page down to your standard paperback size.
 I’d recommend an indent of 0.5-1cm to match the other books on your shelf.
 To alter the indent, just drag the small, top arrow on the ruler at the top of your screen.
 Remember to update your paragraph style with the change to save you the time of decreasing every indent!

 Whether you end up typesetting your own book or not, you’ll be surprised how often some of these typesetting skills will crop up in your writing career.
-If you’d like to continue your learning in more detail, there’s a handy typesetting guide on CompletelyNovel, which can be downloaded as a PDF file for free.